-Intra-class correlational coefficients (ICCs) were calculated to determine the level of inter-rater agreement for each domain of student writing, as well as the overall average scores (Fleiss, 2003; Shrout & Fleiss, 1979).
-According to Cicchetti (1994), ICCE agreement values below .40 are to be interpreted as demonstrating poor agreement, from .40 to .59 as demonstrating fair agreement, .60 to .74 as demonstrating good agreement, and above .75 as demonstrating excellent agreement.
-The agreement values for two of the four domains were above .60 (i.e., Ideas/Critical Thinking/Synthesis, Conventions) indicating good agreement, while two of the four domains (i.e., Style, Organization) were below .60 indicating fair agreement.
+Intraclass correlational coefficients (ICCs) were calculated to determine the level of interrater agreement for each domain of student writing, as well as the overall average scores (Fleiss, 2003; Shrout & Fleiss, 1979).
+According to Cicchetti (1994), ICC agreement values below .40 are to be interpreted as demonstrating poor agreement, from .40 to .59 as demonstrating fair agreement, .60 to .74 as demonstrating good agreement, and above .75 as demonstrating excellent agreement.
+The agreement values for two of the four domains were .62 (i.e., Ideas/Critical Thinking/Synthesis, Conventions) indicating good agreement, while two of the four domains (i.e., Style, Organization) were below .60 indicating fair agreement; however, the Style domain was approaching good agreement at .59.
 The agreement value for the overall average score was .72 indicating good agreement.
 A complete breakdown of the ICC agreement values may be found in Table 1.